 Kurt Cobain used some great microphones when recording Nirvana’s albums.
 Although some of the guitars he used weren’t premium instruments the mics he recorded them with certainly were.
-When he recorded the phenomenal Nevermind album in the very early 90s he captured his raw vocals perfectly with the use of the iconic Neumann U67.
+When he recorded the phenomenal Nevermind album in the very early 90s he captured his raw vocals perfectly with the use of the iconic Neumann U67 tube microphone.
 It’s one of the most desirable vintage microphones out there thanks to its warm tone and inviting ‘air’ in the high frequency range.
 It was the successor of the also popular U47 but with a more available tube and new capsule and body design.
 Depending on the condition you’ll be looking at between 5-15k to buy one.

 Butch Vig spoke about recording with Kurt during a Q&A session: